nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Undoing the previous command : `undo`

-Undoes the most last command that changed the data in the address book.
+Undoes the latest command that changed the data in the address book.

 Commands that can be undone are `add`, `delete`, `edit`, `clear`, `clean`, `import`.